brakmic/miniDevOps/README.md

-# miniDevOps: A DevOps Toolkit Operated within Docker (Alpine Linux)
+# miniDevOps: A DevOps Toolkit Operated within Docker

 `miniDevOps` is a Docker image designed to provide a comprehensive set of DevOps tools and utilities, all within an Alpine Linux environment.